skmdab/create_ansible/README.md

-# Create Jenkins
+# Create Ansible

-This repository contains scripts and configurations for deploying a Jenkins instance on AWS.
+This repository contains scripts and configurations for deploying a Ansible instance on AWS.

 ## Prerequisites